 The LTPDA Toolbox comes with a default set of starting preferences.
 These may need to be edited for your particular system (though most of the defaults should be fine).
-To edit the preferences, you first need to have the LTPDA toolbox installed as described above, then run the command http://www.lisa.aei-hannover.de/ltpda/usermanual/ug/setup.html[12/09/14 08:36:16]
+To edit the preferences, you first need to have the LTPDA toolbox installed as described above, then run the command or click on the "LTPDA Preferences" button on the launchbay.
+You should see the following GUI: